Ludlow Castle: 17th century

 The castle was luxuriously appointed by the 17th century, with an expensive, but grand, household based around the Council of the Marches.
 The future Charles I was declared Prince of Wales in the castle by James I in 1616, and Ludlow was made his principal castle in Wales.
 A company called the "Queen's Players" entertained the Council in the 1610s, and in 1634 John Milton's masque Comus was performed in the Great Hall for John Egerton, Earl of Bridgewater.
-The Council faced increased criticism over its legal practices, however, and in 1641 an Act of Parliament stripped it of its judicial powers.
+The Council faced increased criticism over its legal practices, however, and in 1641 the Habeas Corpus Act stripped it of its judicial powers.

 When the English Civil War broke out in 1642 between the supporters of King Charles and those of Parliament, Ludlow and the surrounding region supported the Royalists.
 A Royalist garrison was put in place in the town, under the command of Sir Michael Woodhouse, and the defences were strengthened, with artillery being brought from nearby Bringewood Forge for the castle.
 As the war turned against the King in 1644, the garrison was drawn down to provide reinforcements for the field army.
 The military situation deteriorated and in 1645 the remaining outlying garrisons were drawn in to protect Ludlow itself.
 In April 1646 Sir William Brereton and Colonel John Birch led a Parliamentary army from Hereford to take Ludlow; after a short siege, Woodhouse surrendered the castle and town on good terms on 26 May.